 A light and easy side dish, perfect to pair with your favourite grilled foods, this raw mushroom salad comes together in 10 minutes.
-This version has thinly sliced mushrooms and parmesan flakes and is dressed with olive oil, lime juice and chopped cilantro.
+Also known as mushroom carpaccio, it consists of thinly sliced mushrooms served with a citrus and olive oil dressing.
+In this recipe we are going for a cilantro lime dressing, and we top it all with some parmesan flakes.

 The original way to make this salad is with lemon juice and parsley, a combo widely used in Italian cuisine.
 In this raw mushroom salad recipe I decided to use two close alternatives: lime and cilantro.
 This gives the salad a slight Mexican twist, but you can go ahead and use lemon and parsley instead, if you prefer.